Nepal camping trek gear discussion

-From April to the end of October (~summer), it is warm, even hot during the day.
+From April to the end of October (ie summer), it is warm, even hot during the day.
 Cool, light clothes are best.

-In winter, November thru to the end of March, it is still usually warm during the day and a single layer will often do, still pants rather than shorts, however in the evenings you will want a jacket, and during late December thru to February, a light down jacket is better for eating/drinking outside.
+In winter, November thru to the end of March, it is still usually warm during the day and a single layer will often do, but pants rather than shorts, however in the evenings you will want a jacket, and during late December thru to February, a light down jacket is better for eating/drinking outside.

 The hotel stores luggage free of cost whatever you don't take trekking, and of course they have a laundry service.
 You might want to plan a clean set of clothes for your return from the trek.

 You carry a day pack with your camera, jacket, small personal med kit, water and snacks.
 The porters (or sometimes yaks/mules) carry everything else, and you pack this in a duffel/kitbag rather than backpack.